leojcl/leojcl/README.md

 ### 🌌 About **leoJCL**

 `leoJCL` stands for **Journey · Code · Life**.
-It’s my personal reset button — a reminder that I can:
+It’s my personal journey, building my projects each day is just like building my life.

-- refactor my habits,
+- Refactor my habits,
-- rebuild my journey,
+- Craft a life shaped by discipline,
-- and rewrite my life story…
+- Your mindset defines who you are.

 👉 **one line of code at a time.**